IBM/audit-ci/README.md

 ## Limitations

-- There is a bug with Yarn Classic that is causing audit to skip `devDependencies` when auditing workspaces.
+- Yarn Classic workspaces does not audit `devDependencies`.
 See [this issue](https://github.com/yarnpkg/yarn/issues/7047) for more information.

 ## Set up